codingguy1/Pacemaker/README.md

     VRP,
     ARP.
     *The complete set is in PACEMAKER document on page 28

+5. Not included in the skeleton code (Should be a section for device check) (a)The user interface shall be capable of visually indicating when the DCM and the device are communicating.
+    (b)The user interface shall be capable of visually indicating when a different PACEMAKER device is approached than was previously interrogated

+6. Pacing Modes Section
+Develop interfaces to present all of the pacing modes mentioned in Part 1 to the user

+7. Electrogram Section
-9. Develop and document appropriate date structures for egram data required in future assignments.
+Develop and document appropriate date structures for egram data required in future assignments.

+8. Additional Features, Add any if you want
-10. Implement any other requirements you elicit from the documentation that is not explicitly stated in this assignment document
+Implement any other requirements you elicit from the documentation that is not explicitly stated in this assignment document

+Message from Max:
+I just implement some basic layout for display, change any if you like Please do notice that the main function in application_window is only for test, The application_window should be accessed by register a new user and then log in using your account.
+"Happy reading week! :)"